Cysu/noisy_label/README.md

         cd -

 3. Setup an experiment directory.
-You can either create a new one under external/, or make a link to other directory you like.
+You can either create a new one under external/, or make a link to another existing directory.

         mkdir external/exp